ryanlintott/ShapeUp/README.md

 ## CornerShape
-An alternative to SwiftUI `Shape` where shapes built from an array of `Corner`s.
+An alternative to SwiftUI `Shape` where shapes are built from an array of `Corner`s.
 The resulting shape automatically conforms to `InsettableShape` with no additional work.

-CornerShape onlys draw straight lines between corners of different styles so if you want bezier curves you will need to use corners inside a `Shape` and generate a path instead.
+`CornerShape` onlys draws straight lines between corners of different styles so if you want bezier curves you will need to use `Shape` and `addOpenCornerShape` to the path instead.

 ### How to build a CornerShape
 - Set `insetAmount` to zero (this property is used to automatically inset the CornerShape).